 Both of the girls seemed to have fun the whole night in spite of sometimes embarrassing themselves.
 At one point during a dance Coutoure lost her skirt.

 “I embarrass myself sometimes.
 Last week I hit myself in the head with a cane,” Coutoure said.

 Matthew’s class at the Lotus Center is offered every Tuesday from 6 to 7 p.m. and is open to all levels.
 Admission is $7 per time or students have the option to purchase a “dance card” which gives them eight lessons for $42, saving them around $5 in the long run.

-Matthews next performance will be this Saturday, March 2, in the Women’s Expo at the DECC.
+Matthews next performance will be March 2 during the Women’s Expo at the DECC.
 She and her group will be performing around 12:30 p.m.

 Leave a Comment